jodosha/website/_posts/2015-01-01-a-new-roadmap-for-lotus.md

 We highly recommend to use released versions from [Rubygems](http://rubygems.org/gems/lotusrb).

 We're also trying to **avoid** as much as possible **breaking changes** in the public API, even if we're under 1.0.
-Continuos, non-backward compatible reorganizations of code, destroy any chance that developers start an ecosystem around a technology.
+Continuous, non-backward compatible reorganizations of code, destroy any chance that developers start an ecosystem around a technology.

 Think of [Rust](http://www.rust-lang.org/): it's a terrific and innovative language, but nearly nobody uses it.
-They kept changing too much, so companies were afraid of invest on a it until now.
+They kept changing too much, so companies were afraid of invest on it until now.

 ### Features